BjoernPetersen/MusicBot/docs/index.md

 ### Multiple users

-Multiple users can connect to the bot with their own device and enqueue songs.
+Multiple users can connect to the bot with their own, personal devices and enqueue songs.
 This is not only more convenient than sharing one device, but also adds some accountability to the situation:

 You no longer have to worry about some half-wit skipping the Piña Colada Song you added to the queue or wonder who the hilarious dude that snuck Never Gonna Give You Up into the queue for the millionth time is.

 ### Multiple song providers